spacebanana420/banananix/README.md

 # Banananix
 Banananix is a frontend tool for NixOS's package management and other system management tasks.
 Most of its capabilities are meant to be used with NixOS.

+### Current features

-Banananix basically adds a TUI interface to add, list and remove packages from your configuration.nix in `environment.systemPackages`
+* A TUI interface to add, list and remove packages from your configuration.nix in `environment.systemPackages`
+* Declaratively install and remove Ruby gems

-You can also backup your home users' .config folder
+* Backup your home users' .config folder
+* Quickly update your NixOS system, collect garbage and open search.nixos.org

 # How to use